 When deciding where to live, it is important to know what you are looking for.
 Do you need schools nearby?
 Is cost a big factor?
 Or do you want the convenience of having everything on your doorstep?
 Most expats in Qatar are based in Doha.
 For that reason, this guide will focus on that city.

-For families choosing where to live in Qatar, good schools are important.
+For families choosing where to live in Qatar, good schools are important, whether they’re international schools or public ones.
 You will also want easily accessible healthcare and plenty of facilities and activities to keep the kids busy.
 Similarly, you will probably be looking for spacious, well-maintained housing.

 Al Waab is one of the best places to live in Qatar for families.
 Part of Doha, this area is near the Villaggio Mall and Aspire Park and has several schools and nurseries.
 In addition, a new Al Waab City is under construction.
 When it is ready, it will have a host of facilities including shops, restaurants, and parks.
 Furthermore, this area is a good option for families to consider when deciding where to live in Qatar because it has plenty of stand-alone villas in compounds.
 On average, you can expect to pay QAR15,000–20,000 per month for a four-bedroom villa in a compound with facilities.